tkiat/my-writings-public/blog/software/firmware/coreboot-customize-grub.md

 git checkout grub-2.04
 ```

-Adjust message as you want and store the diff file.
+Adjust the message as you want and store the diff file.

 ```
 git diff > my-grub-conf